Water Supplies for the Future: Challenges and Opportunities

 - UTTON Transboundary Resources Center Model Interstate Water Compact (2006), Muys, O’Leary (PDF)

 - CA Drought: Hydrological and Regulatory Water Supply Issues (2009), CRS Rpt for Congress (PDF)

 - Secure Water Act: Sec.
 9503(c) – Reclamation (2011), United States Dept. of Interior (PDF)

 - Tarrant Reg.
 Water Dist v Herrmann, et al (2012), United States Supreme Court (PDF)?

-For further information, please contact any of the following from our Water Practice:
+For further information, please contact Jeffrey M. Karp from our Water Practice: